Children and Youth Religious Education

 While our building is closed, our church is open!
 Our weekly newsletter, the RelEd Times, will continue to come out on Wednesdays, weekly lessons you can do at home will appear on this page, and we’ll share videos of Children’s Chapel and other activities.
 Check back regularly.

-- Click here to log in on Zoom.
+- Click here to join either session.

 Upcoming REvents & OpportUUnities

 Weekly Mindfulness.
-Drop-In sessions led by James for weekly meditation, yoga, and breathing practices to ease anxiety in uncertain times.
+Drop-in sessions led by James for weekly meditation, yoga, and breathing practices to ease anxiety in uncertain times.
 Two groups with age appropriate offerings:

 - Elementary (K-5th) -4:30 pm on Tuesdays.